abhilashgd/LINUX-DOCS/README.md

           //command mode
           % vim CustomerController.java
-          % :set number
+          % :set number  //sets line numbering on
           % :set nu
-          % :syntax on
+          % :syntax on  //sets syntax on according the the language specification similar to IDEs
           % :q! or :wq!
           % :wq
           h--> moves left